MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Remove-TypeData.md

 The **Remove-TypeData** cmdlet deletes extended type data from the current session.
 This cmdlet affects only the current session and sessions that are created in the current session.

-You can add properties and methods to objects in Windows PowerShell by defining them in Update-TypeData commands and Types.ps1xml files.
+You can add properties and methods to objects in PowerShell by defining them in Update-TypeData commands and Types.ps1xml files.
 **Remove-TypeData** deletes those extended properties and methods from the current session.
 **Remove-TypeData** does not delete the Types.ps1xml files or delete any extended type definitions from the Types.ps1xml files.
 For more information about Types.ps1xml files, see about_Types.ps1xml (http://go.microsoft.com/fwlink/?LinkID=113274).